From $68K to $118K in 40 Weeks: The Reserve-First Strategy That Prevented $95K Cash Chaos

 Remaining for operations/growth: $15.4K

 The temptation was real.
-Three potential clients reached out in Week 2.
-Closing them would require additional contractor support ($4K investment).
-Without the reserve system, she’d have hired immediately.
+Three potential clients reached out in Week 2, and closing them would have required additional contractor support ($4K investment).
+Without the reserve system, she would have hired immediately.

 Week 1-4 Results: